ianze/PyTN2018-Airflow/README.md

 Intro
 =====
-Airflow in dockerized version to be used during PyTN 2018 tutorial.
+Airflow in dockerized version to be used during Pycon 2018 tutorial.

 Inspired by https://github.com/puckel/docker-airflow/